Tristan971/kmdah/README.md

         name: ${KMDAH_TLS_K8S_SECRET_NAME:secret-name}
 ```

-To avoid mistakenly breaking your production configuration, `auto-update`, the automatic update of the certificate, is set to `false` by default.
+To avoid mistakenly breaking your production configuration, `auto-update` is set to `false` by default.
+This effectively means that this backend does nothing to

-This effectively means that this backend is completely disabled, and you must set it to `true` when you are ready to go to production.
+your cluster, and you must set it to `true` when you are ready to go to production.

-Then, `namespace` and `name` are essentially a reference to the secret.
-Note that the secret **must** be in the same namespace as the Ingress that uses it,
+Then, `namespace` and `name` act like a SecretRef.
+Note that the secret usually must be in the same namespace as the Ingress that uses it unless you have
-otherwise the Ingress cannot access it.
+specifically tweaked your cluster's RBAC configuration.

-With the sample manifests, you will want the `kmdah` namespace and `mangadex-at-home-tls-secret` name.
+Note that the sample manifests assume the `kmdah` namespace and `mangadex-at-home-tls-secret` name.

-##### `file` backend configuration
+#### `file` backend configuration

 ```yaml
 kmdah: